 - Encourage new research by highlighting critical areas of knowledge missing about economic growth in fragile and conflict situations.

 The commission is chaired by David Cameron.
 Donald Kaberuka and Adnan Khan (IGC/LSE) serve as co-chairs, and Tim Besley (LSE) and Paul Collier (Oxford) serve as its academic directors.
-It will run from March 2017 to June 2018 and draw on evidence given in sessions by policymakers, academics, business leaders, and other practitioners with expertise in fragile and conflict situations.
+Launched in March 2017, it will run until to June 2018 and draw on evidence given in sessions by policymakers, academics, business leaders, and other practitioners with expertise in fragile and conflict situations.
 Running throughout 2017, the evidence sessions will cover the following five key dimensions of fragility:

 - Building legitimate government